-She has been recognized by Chambers USA for general commercial litigation, with clients noting that Emily is “a consummate leader in litigation matters,” and “a great writer” with “keen insight,” who “can quickly grasp the legal implications of an issue but more importantly can quickly grasp the practical implications those legal issues have for our business.”
+She has been recognized by Chambers USA for general commercial litigation, with clients noting that Emily is “a consummate leader in litigation matters” who is “extremely good at building coalitions without ceding ground.”
+Others praise her as “just wildly intelligent” and “a great writer” with “keen insight,” who “can quickly grasp the legal implications of an issue but more importantly can quickly grasp the practical implications those legal issues have for our business.”
 As a result, Emily “delivers practical advice that almost always generates cost savings.”
-Clients also describe her as “sharp” and “knowledgeable and thorough in her analysis.”
-She has also been recognized by the Texas Lawyer, which named her “Attorney of the Year” in 2019.
+Clients also describe her as “sharp,” and “knowledgeable and thorough in her analysis,” “absolutely phenomenal with expert witnesses,” and note that “her work ethic is unbelievable.”
+Emily has also been recognized by The Legal 500 in 2023 for her work in Financial Services Litigation and Securities Litigation and was named “Attorney of the Year” by the Texas Lawyer in 2019.

 Emily is dedicated to serving the community.
 Since 2010, she has been involved in humanitarian asylum work, and has helped twelve individuals from countries including Cameroon, Ghana, Guatemala, El Salvador and Honduras win asylum, including a case that secured a precedent-setting opinion on constitutional due process rights of asylum-seekers.